embedly/embedly-docs/features/screenshots.rst

 Screenshots
 ===========

-This feature is currently in :ref:`Beta <beta>`.
+This Product is coming soon.
+Contact us, support@embed.ly for early access.

-This feature allows you to create a screenshot of any URL and use it to create previews, navigation grids or anything else you can think of.
+This allows you to create a screenshot of any URL and use it to create previews, navigation grids or anything else you can think of.
 This document will give you an overview of how to utilize Screenshots.